 The program is center-based and the students receive their educational instruction at Benjamin Banneker Elementary School or Greenview Knolls Elementary School.
-Once a child has been accepted in the Head Start program, the Family Service Providers work with families and conduct home visits to set family goals and provide support in variety of ways.
+Once a child has been accepted into the Head Start program, the Family Service Providers work with families and conduct home visits to set family goals and provide support in a variety of ways.
 The Education staff works with families to set education goals designed to support the parent/guardian role as the primary educator of their children.

 Disclosure of Student Records

 In accordance with St. Mary’s County Board of Education Regulations (JIH-R), the written consent of the parent(s) or guardian(s) must be obtained for disclosure of any personally identifiable records pertaining to a student for educational purposes such as registration and enrollment.
 Confidentiality will be maintained with regard to student records.